Presentation and Status in Health Basket

 Drug interactions

 Patiromer has the potential to bind some oral co-administered medicinal products, which could decrease their gastrointestinal absorption.
+Increased bioavailability of co-administrated drugs was not observed in the conducted drug-drug interaction studies.
 As patiromer is not absorbed or metabolised by the body, there are limited effects on the function of other medicinal products.

 As precautionary measure, and based on the data summarised below, administration of patiromer should therefore be separated by at least 3 hours from other oral medicinal products.